 - Not Recommended:

 - Precaution: MONITOR FOR CHANGES IN RESPIRATION, GI EFFECTS, SEDATION, FEEDING PATTERNS

-- Absolute Contraindication: ONE REPORT OF METABOLIC ACIDOSIS; RISK OF REYE'S SYND IN VIRAL ILLNESS.
+- Precaution: ONE REPORT OF METABOLIC ACIDOSIS; RISK OF REYE'S SYND IN VIRAL ILLNESS.

 If you are an adult over 60

 - management or monitoring precaution: Pulmonary-Respiratory depression is more likely to occur in elderly due to altered pharmacokinetics (poor fat stores, muscle wasting, or altered clearance).
 Consider naloxone Rx.
 Neuro/Psych-Risk for confusion, delirium and falls.
 Avoid treatment with 3 or more CNS active agents.
 Gastrointestinal-Constipation risk.
 Renal-Impaired function may lead to increased toxicity due to accumulation of parent compound and metabolites.
 Cardiovascular-Monitor for hypotension with high doses.